RichGuk/rich.grundy.io/src/blog/2021-10-12-making-an-array-unique-in-javascript.md

 // [ 'item1', 'item2', 'item3', 'item4' ]
 ```

-`Set` create a unique mapping, which we convert to a new Array using the spread
+`Set` creates a unique mapping, which we convert to a new Array using the spread
 operator '`...`' to give us the new list.
 Neat!

 If you're stuck supporting ES5/older browsers (IE9+), you can use the less